Fun experiences using Wine in Docker (part 2)

 before midnight, 1970-01-01, which puts the year at 1969.
 This caused an

-exception to be raised whenever NMAKE
+exception to be raised whenever NMAKE would run.

-The solution was quite simple: Removing /etc/localtime
+The solution was quite simple: Removing /etc/localtime made the system use

 UTC time, which avoids the problem.